KaliChopra/16-Bit-CPU-Processor/README.md

 - The only instructions that make use of this step are loads, stores, and branches.
 - The load and store instructions access the memory.
-- The branch instruction updates PC depending upon the outcome of the branch condition.
+- The branch instruction updates the PC depending upon the outcome of the branch condition.

 (e) WB: Register Write Back

 - In this step, the result is written back into the register file.
-- Result may come from the ALU or memory system (viz. a LOAD instruction).
+- The result may come from the ALU or memory system (viz. a LOAD instruction).
 - The position of the destination register in the instruction word depends on the instruction already known after decoding has been done.

-**Input and Output**
+##**Input and Output**

 - The Instructions are given in the file Program.txt and the Data is given in the file Data.txt.
 As soon as we run the CPU\_tb.v file the instructions and data are loaded into their respective segments of memory.
 - The output is written in the file Memory\_output.txt.